 Your five sense observation

 Lots of people pay attention to what they see and hear.
-Do a check on yourself whether you use your other senses with the same regularity.
+Do a check on yourself to see whether you use your other senses with the same regularity.

 - Not distant sounds, like music, neighbors’ voices, vehicles, etc.